Ruby Rhubarb Syrup

 - Return the liquid to the saucepan over medium-high heat and stir in the sugar.
 Bring to a boil and cook until the sugar dissolves, about 8 minutes.
 Remove from the heat, stir in the lemon juice, and let cool.
 Strain again for the clearest ruby syrup, then pour into a container and refrigerate.
-Keeps well for up to 1 month.
+Keeps well in the refrigerator for up to 3 weeks.

 Nutrition Information:Yield: 20 Serving Size: 1

 Amount Per Serving: Calories: 126Total Fat: 0gSaturated Fat: 0gTrans Fat: 0gUnsaturated Fat: 0gCholesterol: 0mgSodium: 3mgCarbohydrates: 32gFiber: 1gSugar: 31gProtein: 0g

 Nutrition information is automatically calculated by Nutritionix.
 I am not a nutritionist and cannot guarantee accuracy.
 If your health depends on nutrition information, please calculate again with your own favorite calculator.